On the zeros of the $k$-th derivative of the Riemann zeta function under the Riemann hypothesis: Introduction

 \section{Introduction}

 The theory of the Riemann zeta function $\zeta(s)$ has been studied for over 150 years.
-Among the topics of research, the study of its zeros has been one of the main focus of research.
-Lately, the study of the zeros of its derivatives has also been part of the research area.
+Among the topics of research, the study of its zeros has been one of the main subject of interest, in particular, the study of the zeros of its derivatives has also been part of the research area.
 In fact, in 1970, Berndt \cite[Theorem]{ber} proved that

-where $N_k(T)$ denotes the number of zeros of the $k$-th derivative of the Riemann zeta function, we write as $\zeta^{(k)}(s)$, with $0<\text{Im}\,(s)\leq T$, counted with multiplicity, for any positive integer $k$.
+where $N_k(T)$ denotes the number of zeros of the $k$-th derivative of the Riemann zeta function $\zeta^{(k)}(s)$, with $0<\text{Im}\,(s)\leq T$, counted with multiplicity, for any positive integer $k$.
 And in 1974, Levinson and Montgomery \cite[Theorem 10]{lev} showed that for any positive integer $k$,

 where the sum is counted with multiplicity and

 In addition to the above result \eqref{eq:kdist}, Levinson and Montgomery \cite{lev} also studied the location of the zeros of $\zeta^{(k)}(s)$.
 There are many other papers on the zeros of $\zeta^{(k)}(s)$; for example, Conrey and Ghosh \cite[Theorem 1]{con} in 1989, studied the zeros of $\zeta^{(k)}(s)$ near the critical line.